 Step 23 In the right pane, click Configuration and choose Classification > RDR Settings.

 Step 24 Click the Transaction Usage RDRs tab (see Figure 12).

 Step 25 Enable Extended TURs by checking the relevant check box.

-Step 26 (Optional) Enable anonymization as needed, by checking Anonymize.
+Step 26 (Optional) Enable the anonymize option as needed, by checking Anonymize - Encrypt Personally Identifiable Information.

 Step 27 Check the ClickStream service on all relevant packages, to enable generating RDRs for this service.
 Uncheck any other service for which you do not want Transaction Usage RDRs (extended or regular) generated.

-Note Make sure you have already created a specific rule for ClickStream on all relevant packages.
+Note Make sure that you have already created a specific rule for ClickStream on all relevant packages.

-Step 28 Select Policies > Configuration > System Settings (see Figure 13).
+Step 28 Choose Policies > Configuration > System Settings (see Figure 13).

-Step 29 In the Advanced Options tab, click Advanced Service Configuration Options (see Figure 14) to enable deep inspection of http flows (beyond the first transaction) by setting the highlighted value to 64000.
+Step 29 On the Advanced Options tab, click Advanced Service Configuration Options (see Figure 14) to enable deep inspection of HTTP flows (beyond the first transaction) by setting the highlighted value to 64000.
 This enables the analysis of multiple transactions within a single HTTP flow, which is important for comprehensive detection of ClickStream events.